 1. What is your role at AudienceView?

-As a Business Analyst, I work with our customers on new implementations and upgrades to deliver training, gather requirements and analyze processes.
+I engage with our customers on new implementations and upgrades to deliver training, gather requirements and analyze processes.
+I work with our customers to craft solutions using the platform to meet their daily ticketing, fundraising and marketing needs.
 Ultimately, we aim to empower our customers, help them achieve their individual business goals and be successful using our platform.

 2. You’re a talented musician.
 How does your time on stage help in your behind-the-scenes role consulting with live events organizations?